-- 3.14 The Council will undertake initial engagement with communities and stakeholders in early stages of preparing the Local Plan.
+- 2.14 The Council will undertake initial engagement with communities and stakeholders in early stages of preparing the Local Plan.
 This 'front-loading' gives people the chance to get involved in plan-making from the beginning of the process.
-The involvement should assist in the identification of important issues and the development of appropriate options. - 3.15 The type of methods used and the scope and degree of engagement/consultation will vary depending on the nature and scope of the document being developed.
+The involvement should assist in the identification of important issues and the development of appropriate options. - 2.15 The type of methods used and the scope and degree of engagement/consultation will vary depending on the nature and scope of the document being developed.
 Examples include:

-- Emails and letters targeting established contacts and Town & Parish Councils - Newsletters or leaflets enable more detail to be given on proposals.
-They can also be used to publicise events or meetings and be widelyavailable - Information(text and images) for Town & Parish Newsletters - Posters (supplied and displayed at a range of venues and notice boards) - Local plan exhibitions and public meetings, with officers available for questions - Newspaper adverts - Meetings with stakeholders and local communities such as Town & Parish Councils, or workshops on particular issues, or with specific groups - Surveys and questionnaires - Social media for publicity and as a forum for debate - 3.16 A combination of methods can often obtain the most comprehensive results, however consideration needs to be given to the availability of resources and the benefits that will be achieved.
+- Emails and letters targeting established contacts and Town & Parish Councils - Information(text and images) for Town & Parish Newsletters - Posters (supplied and displayed at a range of venues and notice boards) - Local plan exhibitions, with officers available for questions - Newspaper adverts - Meetings with stakeholders and local communities such as Town & Parish Councils, or workshops on particular issues, or with specific groups - Surveys and questionnaires - Social media for publicity - 2.16 A combination of methods can often obtain the most comprehensive results, however consideration needs to be given to the availability of resources and the benefits that will be achieved.
 Statutory time constraints need to be taken into account.
 Methods should be chosen in proportion to the scale of the issue(s) and the resources (including time and money) available.
-In some instances there are statutory timescales for consultations or notifications and prescribed procedures that need to be followed, which may not allow for comprehensive engagement.

-3.17 In all cases the following principles should be followed:

-- Consultation should be clear & concise, informative and have a purpose, - Engagement should reach out to groups, be creative, active and provide feedback. - Arrangements should take into account the groups being consulted and be targeted where possible - Consultations should last for a proportionate amount of time (usually 6 weeks) - Consultations should not run over the main holiday periods, such as school holidays.
+In some instances there are statutory timescales for consultations or notifications and prescribed procedures that need to be followed, which may not allow for comprehensive engagement. - 2.17 In all cases the following principles should be followed: - Consultation should be clear & concise, informative and have a purpose, - Engagement should reach out to groups, be creative, active and provide feedback. - Arrangements should take into account the groups being consulted and be targeted where possible - Consultations should last for a proportionate amount of time (usually 6 weeks) - Consultations should not run over the main holiday periods, such as school holidays.
 If this is unavoidable, additional time periods should be factored in. - Depending on the content, consultations should be avoided during national or local elections. - Feedback should be provided and representations should be taken account of in a way that enables persons to see the council's response.